There is nothing like a road trip to another city or state. No planes or ticketing are involved; you are the pilot of your car on this trip.

 When You'd Be Insured Driving Out of State

-Regardless of the reason, as long as your stay at your destination isn't permanent, your car insurance will provide the protection that your policy guarantees.
+There are several reasons to drive out of state for recreational or business purposes.
+Regardless of the cause, as long as your stay at your destination isn't permanent, your car insurance will provide the protection your policy guarantees.

-Your driver's license was issued by your state's DMV and proves that you are a driver in that state.
+Your driver's license, issued by your state's DMV, proves that you are a driver in that state.
+Your car's registration and license plate also identify your vehicle as registered in that state.

-So, it's truly your residence that determines what state you should get your insurance in.
+The specific law is that cars must be insured in their registered state.
+So, your residence determines which state you should get your insurance in.

 You would be insured when driving out of state if you are: